VirtualPatientEngine/AIAgents4Pharma/docs/index.md

 pip install aiagents4pharma
 ```

-Check out the tutorials on each agent for detailed instrcutions.
+Check out the tutorials on each agent for detailed instructions.

 #### Option 2: Docker Hub